-College football’s early signing period begins in one week.
-Here’s where things stand with 5-star WR Kyle Ford and the Huskies’ 2019 recruiting class
+Will 5-star WR Kyle Ford sign with the Huskies next week?
+Here’s an early signing day primer

 Their follow-up class for 2019 is shaping up quite nicely too.

-The Huskies have 19 recruits on board for their 2019 class, and all 19 of those committed are expected sign with Washington when the early singing period begins next Wednesday, said Brandon Huffman, national recruiting editor for 247Sports.com.
+The Huskies have 20 recruits on board for their 2019 class — including a new one announced Wednesday evening — and all 20 of those committed are expected sign with Washington when the early signing period begins next Wednesday, said Brandon Huffman, national recruiting editor for 247Sports.com.

 The UW class is ranked No. 16 nationally by 247Sports and No. 2 in the Pac-12 Conference.